johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 <a name="Ex1Task2"></a>
 #### Task 2 - Configuring IIS VMs ####

-In this task, you will configure the IIS VMs by adding the necessary roles to deploy the MVC application.
+In this task, you will configure the IIS Virtual Machines by adding the necessary roles to deploy the MVC application.

 1. In the Portal, click **Virtual Machines** on the left menu.

-1. You will see a list with your existing VMs.
+1. You will see a list with your existing Virtual Machines.
 Select the first one you created in Task 1 and click the **Connect** button in the bottom bar.
-If you used the proposed name, this VM should be named **iisvm1**.
+If you used the proposed name, this Virtual Machine should be named **iisvm1**.

 1. You will be asked to download the remote desktop settings file.
-Click **Open** and log on using the Admin credentials you defined when creating the VM.
+Click **Open** and log on using the Admin credentials you defined when creating the Virtual Machine.

-1. In the Azure VM, open **Server Manager** from **Start | All Programs | Administrative Tools**.
+1. In the Azure Virtual Machine, open **Server Manager** from **Start | Administrative Tools**.

 1. In the **Server Manager** window, select **Roles** node.